doitsimple/disp2/README.md

 DISP2 is a self-generated templating engine for any language.

-It's core function works like an advanced m4 language, but based on javascript.
+Its core function works like advanced m4 language, but based on javascript.

 **Features:**

 - Pure nodejs (without any dependencies)
 - Run on all mainstream OS (like Linux, Windows and Mac)
-- Easily to learn (only two grammars)
+- Easy to learn (only two grammars)
 - Easily extendable (you can write your own modules)

 ## Install